-on natural gas pipeline safety enclosed.
-Employee training materials birglanoitan requ appu char Pre-mark your excavation area in white Pre-mark your dig area with white paint, flags and/or stakes.
-If National Grid gas Pre-mark your dig area with white paint, flags and/or stakes.
+Pre-mark your excavation area in white

+Pre-mark your dig area with white paint, flags and/or stakes.
 If National Grid gas pipeline facilities are within the pre-marked excavation area, we will mark the location of these facilities with yellow paint, flags or other physical means.
-For larger projects, a National Grid representative may contact you to coordinate scheduling of work as or visit NewYork-811.com for any digging on public or private property.
+For larger projects, a National Grid representative may contact you to coordinate scheduling of work as Digging without an 811 locate ticket is unlawful and dangerous: